-Applications for increases in Minimum Rates are due on 14 March 2016.
+Applications for increases in Minimum Rates were due on 14 March 2016.

 2016-17 Application Forms can be found here.
-For both types of applications, determinations will be released on 17 May 2016.
+For both types of applications, determinations were be released on 17 May 2016.

 Applications and Determinations are available to view on our website.
 See here for Guidelines and further information relating to the application process for special variations to apply in the 2016-17 financial year.